Contact us: +61 8 8226 8800

 - Understand all travel restrictions and communicate these clearly to all employees.

-- Monitor changing laws and regulations (e.g. travel restrictions) affecting your employees.
+- Monitor changing laws and regulations (for example, travel restrictions) affecting your employees.
 Please refer to the latest advice from the Australian Government.

 - Review and understand the feasibility and available capability and capacity to implement alternative working measures such as working from home or splitting teams across sites.